raymonostr/raymonostr/README.md

-I am a senior dev. in the european banking IT.
+I am a senior dev. currently in the european banking IT.
 This ident is for colab on Bitcoin, Lightning and The Nostr

 <!---
 raymonostr/raymonostr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.